mezzio/mezzio/docs/book/reference/migration/to-v2.md

-# Migration to Expressive 2.0
+# Migration to Mezzio 2.0

-Expressive 2.0 should not result in many upgrade problems for users.
+Mezzio 2.0 should not result in many upgrade problems for users.
 However, starting in this version, we offer a few changes affecting the following that you should be aware of, and potentially update your application to adopt: